oiax/tgweb/README.md

 exactly the same as that of a page.

-When an article is embedded in a page, segment, or layout, it inherits properties from the wrapper surrounding it, if any, and `site.yml` but not from the page, segment, or layout that embeds that article.
+When an article is embedded in a page, segment, or layout, it inherits properties from the wrapper surrounding it, if any, and `site.toml` but not from the page, segment, or layout that embeds that article.

 ### Embedding property values into a wrapper or layout